Topic: Oxidation Numbers (States)

 (4) +4

-State the change in oxidation number that occurs for oxygen in the overall reaction.
+State the change in oxidation number for chlorine when the Cl2(g) changes to Cl−(aq) during the forward reaction.

 Allow 1 credit.
 Acceptable responses include, but are not limited to: